Alex G: Early life and career

-Giannascoli was born in 1993 in Havertown, Pennsylvania At age 11, he learned how to play his brother's guitar and began recording music.
+Giannascoli was born in 1993 in Manoa, a neighborhood of Havertown, Pennsylvania, a Philadelphia suburb about 9 miles west of downtown.
+His father's family originates from Abruzzo in Southern Italy.
+At age 11, he learned how to play the guitar that his older brother gave him and began recording music.
 While attending Haverford High School, Giannascoli made two albums that he shared with friends.
-He experimented with different musical styles while making collaborative music, which included the "goth techno" he made with his sister in their band MOTHER, as well as the projects involving his high school band The Skin Cells, described as "pop rock that accidentally ended up being punk".
-In 2011, Giannascoli enrolled at Temple University, where he studied English in hopes to become a teacher, but eventually dropped out to pursue a musical career.
+He experimented with different musical styles while making collaborative music.
+This included the "goth techno" he made with his sister in their band MOTHER, The Scoli Xtreme with his older brother, as well as the projects involving his high school band The Skin Cells, described as "pop rock that accidentally ended up being punk".
+In 2011, Giannascoli enrolled at Temple University, where he studied English in hopes of becoming a teacher, eventually dropping out to pursue a career in music.

 After self-releasing various albums, EPs, and singles on Bandcamp from 2010 to 2012, Giannascoli's popularity spread through word of mouth, blogs, and reverence by other musicians.
 The Fader called Giannascoli "the internet's secret best songwriter."
 This led to Orchid Tapes signing Giannascoli to its roster, as well as the release of his label debut DSU (2014), which garnered acclaim from music critics.
 Following the release of the album, Giannascoli went on tour throughout North America and Europe.
 In November, DSU was released by Lucky Number in Europe on all formats with two new bonus tracks.
 The label later also reissued his two preceding releases, 2012's Rules and Trick.

-In 2015, Giannascoli signed with Domino Recording Company and released his debut with the label Beach Music on October 9.
+In 2014, Giannascoli signed with Domino Recording Company and released his debut with the label Beach Music on October 9.
 The following year, Giannascoli worked with Frank Ocean on his albums Endless and Blonde, providing guitars and arrangements for several songs.
+He also joined Ocean's live band on guitar for his 2017 tour.